Judge: Conspiracy charges stand against Chicago officers

-CHICAGO (AP) — A judge has refused to dismiss the case against three Chicago police officers accused of participating in a cover-up surrounding the fatal police shooting of black teenager Laquan McDonald.
+CHICAGO (AP) — A judge has refused to dismiss charges against three Chicago police officers accused of participating in a cover-up surrounding the fatal police shooting of black teenager Laquan McDonald.

 Cook County Judge Domenica Stephenson ruled Monday.
-The bench trial should start as scheduled Nov.
+The bench trial is scheduled to start Nov.
 26.

-Officer Thomas Gaffney, former Detective David March and ex-Officer Joseph Walsh are charged with conspiracy, official misconduct and obstruction of justice.
+Officer Thomas Gaffney, former Detective David March and ex-Officer Joseph Walsh have pleaded not guilty to conspiracy, official misconduct and obstruction of justice.

-Prosecutors allege that they falsely claimed in their reports that McDonald had battered, assaulted and attacked white police officer Jason Van Dyke, who shot McDonald 16 times in 2014.
-A jury last month convicted Van Dyke of second-degree murder and 16 counts of aggravated battery.
+Prosecutors allege the men falsely claimed in their reports that McDonald had battered, assaulted and attacked white police officer Jason Van Dyke, who shot McDonald 16 times in 2014.

 Most Read Nation & World Stories